bkyoung/tools/README.md

 # Tools
 Here you will find a random assortment of little tools I write that are useful to me

+## brew-install-gnu.sh
+Sets up a gnu bash environment and switches your shell over to it

+## install_chrome.sh
+Downloads and installs the latest Google Chrome

+## install_clamav.sh
+Downloads and install ClamXAV

-## upgrade_hashi.sh
+## install_hashicorp_tools.sh
-As the name implies, it can easily install/upgrade all the hashicorp command-line tools with this script:
+Can easily install/upgrade all the hashicorp command-line tools to the latest with this script:
    ```
-   $ ./upgrade_hashi.sh all
+   $ ./install_hashicorp_tools.sh all
    ```

-## upgrade_vbox.sh
+## install_virtualbox.sh
-As the name implies it can look up the latest version of virtualbox and upgrade if there's a newer version available.
+Can look up the latest version of virtualbox and install (or upgrade if there's a newer version available).
    ```
-   $ ./upgrade_vbox.sh
+   $ ./install_virtualbox.sh
    ```